Weed Free Forage

 · COMPLIES W/ MINIMUM—contains variable amounts of prohibited or noxious species which are immature or have been treated.

 New Field Inspection Standards

 1. There will be a flat fee of $15.00 per field within 100 acres for all certification requests.
 This fee will be imposed whether the field passes inspection or not.
-For fields that pass inspection the producer may then purchase certified weed free twine at a 50% cost share or tags for $0.25 each.
+For fields that pass inspection the producer may then purchase certified weed free twine or tags at cost.
 All bales must have certification tags or designated twine attached to be considered weed free.